Feedback on my training at SAE Institute Paris

 I chose one of the tracks recorded on the Neve.
 CF l'album du coup, j'avais pris Influencias : https://open.spotify.com/album/3p9GO5SEgr0bbbgGBgRmXW?si=WZzqVyAnQ5KrqhQyVBM1qw

-In terms of atmosphere, I've been to a few parties with students from my class, sometimes at my place, sometimes at theirs, and sometimes we've gone out to bars and concerts.
+In terms of atmosphere, I've had a few parties with students from my class, sometimes at my place, sometimes at theirs, and sometimes we've gone out to bars and concerts.
 There are also one or two "Alumni" evenings a year, where all the students + alumni if they want.

 But the truth is we had relatively little time, and I had trouble with most people, but it's always been like that everywhere for me.
 But that's to be put into perspective, because I'm pretty intolerant of most people.
 In particular, I find it hard to tolerate mediocrity, but on the other hand, the people I really got on with were really great and that was enough for me.
 I seem to have a flair for it, because those (that's 4 or 5 I can still remember, including one in another class) just happened to be the ones who graduated!

-As far as jams are concerned, there weren't any in my day, so I can't answer your question!
+As far as jams go, there weren't any in my day, so I can't tell you!

 I think it was 40 pages minimum.
 I've just opened mine and it's 46 pages long.

-In fact, if I had it to do over again, I'd do it a lot better, by consulting the associated literature, which does exist!
+In fact, if I had to do it all over again, I'd do it a lot better, by consulting the associated literature, which does exist!

 The method to adopt in my opinion: